zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Maximum_subarray_problem.md

  space.
 Formally, the task is to find indices

+        i

+    {\displaystyle i}

+ and

+        j

+    {\displaystyle j}

+ with

+        1
+        ≤
+        i
+        ≤
+        j
+        ≤
+        n

+    {\displaystyle 1\leq i\leq j\leq n}

+, such that the sum

+          ∑

+            x
+            =
+            i

+            j

+        A
+        [
+        x
+        ]

+    {\displaystyle \sum _{x=i}^{j}A[x]}

+is as large as possible.
+(Some formulations of the problem also allow the empty subarray to be considered; by convention, the sum of all values of the empty subarray is zero.)
+Each number in the input array A could be positive, negative, or zero.
+For example, for the array of values [−2, 1, −3, 4, −1, 2, 1, −5, 4], the contiguous subarray with the largest sum is [4, −1, 2, 1], with sum 6.
+Some properties of this problem are:

+If the array contains all non-negative numbers, then the problem is trivial; a maximum subarray is the entire array.
+If the array contains all non-positive numbers, then a solution is any subarray of size 1 containing the maximal value of the array (or the empty subarray, if it is permitted).
+Several different sub-arrays may have the same maximum sum.
+Although this problem can be solved using several different algorithmic techniques, including brute force, divide and conquer, dynamic programming, and reduction to shortest paths, a simple single-pass algorithm known as Kadane's algorithm solves it efficiently.

 ## Categories
+This article belongs to the following categories:

 - Category:Articles with example Python (programming language) code
 - Category:Articles with short description